creativecstudios/spring/Basics.md

 # Requirements for Spting
 ## Sring integrates with other farameworks like HIBERNATE, STRUTS...
    ### wHAT IS HIBERNATE
-    * Hibernate is an open source object relational mapping tool for Java.
+    Hibernate is an open source object relational mapping tool for Java.
     It provides a framework for mapping an object-oriented domain model to a traditional relational database. ...
     Mapping Java classes to database tables is accomplished through the configuration of an XML file or by using Java annotations.
    ### WHAT IS STRUTS
-      * What is Struts framework?

       Struts is an open source framework that extends the Java Servlet API and employs a Model, View, Controller (MVC) architecture.
       It enables you to create maintainable, extensible, and flexible web applications based on standard technologies, such as JSP pages, JavaBeans, resource bundles, and XML.

 # Maven Repository
     * Maven is a repository which has all the required dependensy.